strickvl/knitting-llms/outputs/pattern_falcon_7b_Men_must_endure___Th.md

 - Color 3: Custom Color (#689F38)

 ## Pattern Notes
+- Pattern is worked flat (back and forth)
+- Odd-numbered rows (right side): Work from right to left
-- Each row is read from left to right
+- Even-numbered rows (wrong side): Work from left to right
 - The pattern is worked in stockinette stitch unless otherwise specified
 - Carry unused colors loosely along the back of work
 - Check gauge and adjust needle size accordingly